louiseGrandjonc/louisemeta.com/content/blog/intro-to-indexes.md

 The second use for indexes is to tune your queries.
 As I'm going to talk a lot about that in the following articles, I'm not going to bore you right now with it.

-But that's for that usecase that you might need to understand better the indexes internal data structure.
-It will help you choose an indexing strategy.
+Understanding better the indexes internal data structure might help you choose an indexing strategy.

 There's a lot to think about when you decide to add an index.
-Indeed the index that you need will depend of the operations that you're doing on the columns, the type of data,
+Maybe you are already using [pg_stat_statements](/blog/pg-stat-statements), if you don't maybe consider it, it's awesome :).
+So, often we want to add an index to make a particular query faster, and there a lot of questions appear:

+- Which column(s) do I want to index ?
+- What data type I want to index
+- What operations are done on this columns (=, <, && etc.)
+- Will this index usefull for other queries ?
+- Do I *really* need an index ?
+- ...

+All this questions are important ones.

+The first three will help you choose an index type.
+By default PostgreSQL uses BTrees, maybe this is the one you need in your case, or maybe an other type of index could fit better.
+If you're a developer handling your indexes with an ORM chances that you won't use them.
+Which is a shame.

--> choose the queries you need to optimize, remember there is a cost to maintaining indexes on create/update/deletes.
-Indexes are redundant, they repeat data from your table and have to be consistent with the data in the rows.
+As for the other questions, it's important to remember that maintaining an index has a cost depending of its type.
+Indeed indexes are redundant, they repeat data from your table and have to be consistent with the data in the rows.
 Which mean that on commit of a data change (on inserts, delete or update), it will need to be updated.
 For each index type, I will explain the algorithm used to maintain the data in the index, and I hope that it will help understand why there's for some indexes more risk to slower your data manipulation queries.
-It's important to think about the strategy that you choose when you decide to add an index.

-So wether it's for constraint indexes, postgres uses Btree as the default, postgres has its own implementation of BTrees.

-But other types of indexes that can fit more, if you're a developer handling your indexes with an ORM chances that you won't use them.
-Which is a shame
+# Conclusion

+I didn't want in this article to get into too much detail on indexes types and strategies like multi-column or partial indexes.
+We will let that for an other day.
+The main thing to remember is that indexes have two purposes, contraints and optimization.

+And now it's time to take a little jump into the [internal data structure of BTrees](/blog/indexes-btree) !
+I know this is very exciting.